-An element will not always have an appropriate value to provide for one of these fields, even when the field is required to appear in the SIP CLF record.
-Therefore, the representation document MUST define how to indicate a field is "not applicable".
-For example, the R-URI field is not applicable when logging a response, the Status field is not applicable when logging a request, the To-tag is not known when a request is first sent out, etc.
+An element may not always have an appropriate value to provide for one of these fields, for example, the R-URI field is not applicable when logging a response, the Status field is not applicable when logging a request, the To-tag is not known when a request is first sent out, etc. As all the mandatory fields are required to appear in the SIP CLF record, the representation document MUST define how to indicate a field that is not applicable in the context that the SIP CLF record was generated.
+Similarly, to handle parsing errors in a field, the representation document MUST define a means to indicate that a field cannot be parsed.